 Introduction

 Rice is the second most important grown cereal crop next to wheat and ranks third in food grain production.
-In India, rice grows up in about 43.79 million hectares with a production of 112.91 million tonnes that shares 19.51 percent of world rice production with average productivity of 2578 kg/ha.
+In India, rice is grow in about 43.79 million hectares with a production of 112.91 million tonnes that shares 19.51 percent of world rice production with average productivity of 2578 kg/ha.
 Rice contributes to 65 percent of the total food grain production with 45 percent of cereal production of India and thereby holds the major position to sustain food sufficiency in India (Anon., 2019).
 In India, tentatively 100 insects have been reported as pests of rice and 20 of these are accepted to be key pests causing more than 30% yield loss from germination to harvest of the crop (Pathak and Dhaliwal, 1981 and Atwal and Dhaliwal, 2005).
-More than 10 species of insect pests have been reported to severe damage on rice crop in Madhya Pradesh, of which stem borers (Scirpophaga sp., Chilo sp. and Sesamia inferens Walk.) is of economic importance.
+More than 10 species of insect pests have been reported to cause severe damage on rice crop in Madhya Pradesh, of which stem borers (Scirpophaga sp., Chilo sp. and Sesamia inferens Walk.) are of economic importance.
 They damage the rice plants at all the stages of crop growth and are the key factors responsible for poor rice yield (Ram and Pathak, 1983).
-The different species of stem borer infesting rice crop from nursery to maturity stage.
+The different species of stem borers infest rice crop from nursery to maturity stage.
 There are five species of stem borers distributed throughout India.
 In the Chhattisgarh plain agro-climatic region of Madhya Pradesh in particular Balaghat district, the stem borer is active from June to October and hibernates from November to March as a full-grown larva in the rice stem which is left in the field after harvest of the crop.
 The larva of stem borers makes a hole inside the stem during the vegetative stages and cause death and drying-up of the central tiller, a symptom called ‘dead heart-DH’.
 Incidence during the reproductive or ear head stages results in the formation of chaffy grains or panicles termed as ‘white earheads-WEH’.
 Larval feeding of stem borer also causes a reduction in plant vigour, fewer tillers, stunted growth and unfilled grains (Pathak, 1968).
 The reduction in yield has been related to an increase in the levels of the stem borer population.
 The avoidable losses caused by stem borer have been noted to be in the range of 0.10 to 80% in different agro-climatic regions with a mean yield loss of 40% (Manwan and Vega, 1975).
 For every percent of white ears, one to three percent loss in yield may be expected (Pathak, 1977).
 Severe yield loss is caused due to this pest by both dead hearts and white ear heads formation.
-Yield loss is found positively correlated with dead heart and white ear head infestations of vegetative, reproductive and mature phases of the crop (Rahman et al., 2004).
+Yield loss is positively correlated with dead heart and white ear head infestations of vegetative, reproductive and mature phases of the crop (Rahman et al., 2004).
 In irrigated conditions, one percent infestation of stem borer at both phases (vegetative as well as reproductive) causes 4.60 percent or 201 kg/ha yields loss.
 In rainfed conditions, one percent dead heart and white ear head cause 2.30 percent or 76 kg/ha yield loss (Muralidharan and Pasalu, 2006).
 The extent of yield losses in rice due to stem borer has been estimated as 20 to 70% (Sharma et al., 2018).
 After perceiving that most of the synthetic insecticides kill off the beneficial parasitoids and predators, there is a need to use granular insecticides along with cultural and mechanical practices.
 Granular insecticides are safe from natural enemies in the early stage of the rice crop.
 This approach for insect pest management has been found eco-friendly.

 Materials and Methods